alessandriniluca/postget/README.md

 - `since_id` (`int`): id from which tweets will be saved (tweets with an id `<` with respect than this value will be discarded).
 If set to `-1` (default value), this parameter will not be considered.
 Notice that this will be considered only if also `max_id` will be set, and will work only for search mode equal to `1`
 - `max_id` (`int`): id until tweets will be saved (tweets with an id `>` with respect to this value, will be discarded).
 Notice that this will be considered only if also `max_id` will be set, and will work only for search mode equal to `1`
 - `mode` (`int`): selects the operating mode, the default is `0`.
 - `since` (`str`): String of the date (excluded) from which the tweets will be returned.
 Format: `YYYY-MM-DD`, UTC time.
-Temporarily supported only for mode 1.
-If you set also since_time, or until_time, this will be ignored
+Temporarily supported only for mode `1`.
+If you set also since_time, or until_time, this will be ignored.
+Wrong formats will be ignored
 - `until` (`str`): String of the date (included) until which the tweets will be returned.
-Format: YYYY-MM-DD, UTC time.
-Temporarily supported only for mode 1.
-If you set also since_time, or until_time, this will be ignored
+Format: `YYYY-MM-DD`, UTC time.
+Temporarily supported only for mode `1`.
+If you set also since_time, or until_time, this will be ignored.
+Wrong formats will be ignored
 - `since_time` (`str`): String of the time from which the tweets will be returned.
 Format: timestamp, UTC time.
-Temporarily supported only for mode 1
+Temporarily supported only for mode `1`
 - `until_time` (`str`): String of the time until which the tweets will be returned.
 Format: timestamp, UTC time.
-Temporarily supported only for mode 1
+Temporarily supported only for mode `1`

 A couple of words on advenced filters: